Pool Maintenance

 How much shock do I need to kill pool algae?

 There is no single correct dose because pool volume, current free chlorine, CYA level, algae severity, and product strength all matter.
 As a rough reference, 1 pound of 68% calcium hypochlorite raises free chlorine by about 4 ppm in a 20,000-gallon pool before chlorine demand is considered.
 A mild green bloom may need several pounds over repeated testing, while severe or resistant algae may need a higher maintained shock level.
-Always calculate from your pool's actual water volume and the label strength of the product you are using.
+Always calculate from your pool's actual water volume, current test results, and the label strength of the product you are using.

 Can I swim in a pool that has algae?